Free Super Tips are committed to keeping gambling fun and enjoyable by helping people to stay in control and gamble responsibly.

 Free Super Tips Responsible Gambling Tips

-- Gamble with money you can afford to lose – gamble with money that you set aside for fun, like going out for drinks or to the cinema.
+- Only gamble with money you can afford to lose – gamble with money that you set aside for fun, like going out for drinks or to the cinema.
 Never use money that you need for important things like rent, bills or food.

 - Don’t chase losses – don’t try and get money back by betting more and going over your limit.
 This usually leads to bigger losses.